 Make no mistake: Maniscalco’s is a meticulous, hard-won comedic point of view.
 “Every night you’re getting up there and doing something new,” says the comedian, who now has hordes of fans pouring into venues across North America to witness his outsize, highly physical brand of comedy.
 That’s when he’s not appearing on Jerry Seinfeld’s Comedians in Cars Getting Coffee, or making return visits to late-night shows like “The Tonight Show with Jimmy Fallon,” “Late Night With Seth Meyers,” and “Conan.”
 “It’s just working out a muscle, man,” he says of maintaining his comedic chops.
 “You don’t become a bodybuilder the first day you start lifting weights.
 You gotta work each muscle.
 Same thing with comedy.
 You gotta flesh out your joke, your bit.
 You add and subtract.
 You see what works.”

 It’s quite the understatement: Maniscalco now sits as one of the premier standup comedians.
-And a multi-faceted one at that: following a massive standup tour of theaters last year, the coming months are monumental ones for the 2016 Just for Laughs Stand Up Comedian of the Year.
-In addition to starring in his own wildly popular SiriusXM program, “The Pete and Sebastian Show,” Maniscalco will make several major motion picture appearances in the coming year.
-Notably, a voice-over role in the animated feature "Nut Job 2," premiering this year; a role in the New Line Feature comedy "The House" starring Will Ferrell and Amy Poehler (directed by Andrew Cohen); and a turn in the independent drama "Cruise" directed by Rob Siegel and produced by Jeremy Renner.
+And a multi-faceted one at that: following a massive standup tour of theaters last year, the coming months are monumental ones for the 2016 Just for Laughs Stand-Up Comedian of the Year.
+In addition to starring in his own wildly popular SiriusXM program, “The Pete and Sebastian Show,” Maniscalco has made several major motion picture appearances this year.
+Notably, a voice-over role as Johnny The Groundhog in the animated feature "Nut Job 2"; a role in the New Line Feature comedy "The House" starring Will Ferrell and Amy Poehler (directed by Andrew Cohen); and a turn in the independent drama "Cruise" directed by Rob Siegel and produced by Jeremy Renner.

 Still, for Maniscalco, the work continues.
 Says the comedian, “There’s a voice always in the back of my head saying “Don’t rest!”